 What do you think of your character?
 She has floated into the life of each girl on the show.
 She’s ruffled some feathers, which is always fun.
 She’s establishing herself as there to stay.

+Do people like her?
 People are entertained by her.
 She’s kind of, ahh, passive-aggressive.
 A bit bothersome, but also candid.
 The Bea Arthur of the “Golden Girls,” I’d say.
 Her dry comments really land.

 The show’s promotional pictures have you front and center, so clearly they want you as a major part of the show.
 Yes, that was both unexpected and lovely.
 A nice nod from the network.

 How is it to enter a long-running show?
 It’s like being the new girl in the school.
 They all have their own history and relationships, but they were all very welcoming.
 We’re all kind of the same age range, and they appreciated what I bring to the show.
 They really care about their show.

 Do you miss “Ugly Betty”?
 Oh, yeah.
 They were my peeps.
 That was my show.
 There was nothing like it.
 I was so happy to be part of it.
 I miss the cast and am actually going to Becki’s baby shower next week.

 Any other Broadway gigs coming up?
 I am hoping to be able to do the Sondheim production in London, during my hiatus with “Desperate Housewives” in the spring.

 What’s it like doing the Sondheim show with Sondheim there?
 It was fantastic.
 Since he turned 80, it was like the Sondheim World Tour, with benefit after benefit.
 It was his show, and it is great to work with him.
 He’s a great storyteller and a great historian.
 A fascinating man.

 You’ve been an entertainer now in many genres, dabbling in everything from recorded music to Broadway, television, and movies.
 Which of these do you feel is closest to your heart?
 I am very happy that I can dabble in as many as possible.
 Theater is the most satisfying.
 You do it with incredibly talented ensembles.
 And doing it on a nightly basis, in front of a live audience.
 You are able to be in control of what you come up with, seven days a week.
 It’s so exciting.

 What do love to do when you are back here?
 I love riding.
 I took riding and jumping twice a week, and my girls did it, too.
 My fantasy was to have a horse when I grew up.
 My girls got to do it, and I started myself about 12 years ago.
 That’s one thing I really miss.
 I am definitely local when I’m there.

 How important was it to return to Syracuse and get your degree in 2008?
 I wanted to be a good example.
 My parents both had Master’s.
 My brother has a degree.
 I just think it’s important to finish college, and I thought I should show a good example.